 If Saturn and Sun are not comfortable, one may experience a lack of “enthusiasm” or liveliness.
 Spontaneous expression of feelings may be quite a challenge as well, hence romantic affairs may be stalled because of shyness or hesitation to express one’s heartfelt desires.
 In absence of other factors in the chart which may bestow a spirit of adventure, one normally would tend to calculate and rehearse every step of courtship too many times, thus killing the joy implied in the unpredictability of an amorous connection.

-It may also be unduly difficult to let go of heartbreak, or loss of a loved one, to the point of feeling “dry” in one’s heart.
+It may also be unduly difficult to let go of heartbreak, or the loss of a loved one, to the point of feeling “dry” in one’s heart.
 Alternatively, the presence of Saturn in an uncomfortable association with the Sun may also symbolize a lack of certainty with regards to one’s own talents, intelligence, or creative potentials.
-An unhealthy degree of self-effacing speech or behavior may also exist, which seductively covers up a fragile ego which, in fact, is quite thirsty for admiration and appreciation.
+An unhealthy degree of self-effacing speech or behavior may also exist, which seductively covers up a fragile ego that, in fact, is quite thirsty for admiration and appreciation.

 Alternatively, the presence of Saturn in an uncomfortable association with the Sun may also symbolize a lack of certainty with regards to one’s own talents, intelligence, or creative potentials.
-An unhealthy degree of self-effacing speech or behavior may also exist, which seductively covers up a fragile ego which, in fact, is quite thirsty for admiration and appreciation.
+An unhealthy degree of self-effacing speech or behavior may also exist, which seductively covers up a fragile ego that, in fact, is quite thirsty for admiration and appreciation.

 In some cases, individuals with this placement tend to undermine their own authority by constantly seeking approval of their children (if they are parents), or their audience (if they are creative types).
 In this case, it is important to understand that no matter how hard one tries, one cannot possibly gain the favor of the whole world, and this would not be desirable anyway, for if the whole world constantly endorsed one’s efforts, one would never learn how to develop a sense of self which revolves around one’s own inner authority rather than the external authority of others.